da-molchanov/variance-networks/README.md

 We actually have two version of the code:
 - **TensorFlow implementation** is done with python 2.7, and will help to reproduce CIFAR results i.e. training variance layers via variational dropout.
-- **PyTorch implementation** is a way more accurate and reproduce results on MNIST and the toy problem.
+- **PyTorch implementation** is a way more accurate and reproduces results on MNIST and the toy problem.
 It requires python 3.6 and pytorch 0.3.

 # Citation